kitnato/neverquest/README.md

 #### Critical chance

-Percentage chance that when attacking, critical damage is dealt, adding to [total damage](#total-damage).
+Percentage chance that when attacking, critical damage is dealt, which multiplies [total damage](#total-damage).

 #### Critical damage